Gholam Mohammad Niazi

 Gholam Mohammad Niazi (ستاد غلام محمد نیازی; 1932–1979), was a leading professor at Kabul University, member of the Muslim Brotherhood, and the founder of the Islamic movement in Afghanistan.
 In 1974 he was jailed for promoting the Islamist regime and was killed in jail in 1979.

-Niazi is remembered as the father of Political Islam in Afghanistan.
+Niazi is remembered as the father of Islamism in Afghanistan.
 He believed Islam had an important role in the social and political structure of Afghanistan.
 Many of Afghanistan's most prominent politicians are influenced by the groundwork Niazi laid.

 Early years

-Gholam Mohammad Niazi was born in 1932 in the Andar district of the Ghazni province which lies east of central Afghanistan.
+Gholam Mohammad Niazi was born the son of Abdul Nabi in 1932 in the Andar district of the Ghazni province which lies east of central Afghanistan to a Niazai Pashtun family.
 He spent his early childhood in Andar before moving to Kabul for primary education.

 Education

 Niazi attended the local Hajwiri primary public school and then transferred to the Abu Haneefa school in Kabul.
 He was very successful in school, so he was given the opportunity to further his studies in Egypt.
 Niazi enrolled in Al-Azhar University in Cairo, where he obtained a master's degree in Islamic law in 1957.
 He was one of the first Afghan students to study Islam in Egypt.
 Niazi's educational path was uncommon in Afghanistan.
 Traditionally ulema studied in private madrasa in Afghanistan and the few Afghans that had the opportunity to study abroad studied in Pakistan.
 The influx of Afghani students studying in Egypt brought new Middle Eastern political influence to Afghanistan.
 Niazi led the way for new modernist and politicized intellectuals to abandon traditional madrasa.